 When someone decides to have a dog as a pet, they take on the responsibility of preventing their dog from harming others.
 Unfortunately, not everyone takes this responsibility serious and people are injured as a result.
 Dogs do not have the same brain capacity and knowledge as humans, so it is a shame that they are held responsible for their owner’s negligent actions.
 If you were bitten by a dog, it is necessary to prove exactly how the dog owner was negligent.
 Some examples of negligent actions by a dog owner include:

-When someone is injured from a dog attack, they often want to hold the owner accountable for the dogs actions.
-Different states have different regulations on if the dog owner can be held strictly liable.
-Some states believe that any bite that occurs places strict liability on the owner, other states allow a dog “one free bite” if the dog hasn’t had any dangerous tendencies in the past.
-With a strict liability case the injured person does not have to prove that the dog owner was negligent.
+When someone is injured from a dog attack, they often want to hold the owner accountable for the dog’s actions.
+Different states have different regulations dictating if the dog owner can be held strictly liable.
+Some states believe that any bite that occurs places strict liability on the owner.
+Other states allow a dog “one free bite” if the dog hasn’t had any dangerous tendencies in the past.
+With a strict liability case, the injured person does not have to prove that the dog owner was negligent.